usnistgov/dioptra/docs/source/dev-guide/contributing-documentation-guide.rst

 .. admonition:: Learn More

-   * :ref:`plugins-explanation` - Learn about plugins
+   * :ref:`explanation-plugins` - Learn about plugins

 Notes for "Steps" styling
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^